Integrating Brain-Computer Interface and Neuromorphic Computing for Human Digital Twins: Challenges and Future Research Directions

 \subsection{Challenges in Implementing SNN-driven FL}

 One of the primary challenges in deploying SNN-driven FL within the Bio-HDT system lies in the training complexity of SNNs.
 Unlike traditional ANNs, which process continuous signals, SNNs rely on discrete spikes of electrical activity to transmit information.
 This discrete, event-driven nature introduces unique difficulties during training.
 Conventional optimization techniques, such as gradient-based methods (i.e., backpropagation), are less effective for SNNs due to the discontinuous nature of the spike function.
-Although several approaches, such as surrogate gradient techniques~\cite{10636728} and ANN-to-SNN conversion \cite{9543525}, have been proposed to address these challenges, further exploration is essential to fully unlock the potential of SNNs in real-world applications.
+Although several approaches, such as surrogate gradient techniques and ANN-to-SNN conversion \cite{9543525}, have been proposed to address these challenges, further exploration is essential to fully unlock the potential of SNNs in real-world applications.

-Another significant challenge is the non-independent and identically distributed nature of brain signal data, primarily caused by neurodiversity among users.
-Devices such as BCI-driven HMDs process brain signals that vary widely due to each individual's unique neural architecture and cognitive patterns.
+Another significant challenge is the neurodiversity of of brain signals.
 This variability leads to significant differences in the data across devices, complicating the aggregation and training of a coherent global model in FL.
 One potential solution is to design cross-learning algorithms that enable efficient transfer learning, allowing the model to adapt to diverse brain signals and improve generalization across users with varying neural characteristics.